 More than 30% of India’s population are internal migrants, according to a 2017 UN report.
 Migrants, who move from villages and towns to cities to pursue economic opportunities, lose important support networks during mobility.
 As a result, feelings of loneliness and social isolation are likely to be exacerbated among the millions of young migrants in the country.
 Yet, there is a lack of empirical evidence on the role of loneliness in migration decisions.

-Can we improve retention of migrant workers if we introduce policies to reduce loneliness and social isolation?
+Can we improve the retention of migrant workers if we introduce policies to reduce loneliness and social isolation?

-The objective of the Buddysystem project is to understand loneliness and social isolation through the loss of networks as a hindrance to the economic advancement of migrant workers.
+The objective of the Buddysystem project is to understand loneliness and social isolation due to the loss of networks as a hindrance to the economic advancement of migrant workers.
 Using a randomized controlled trial, we hope to understand the effect of Cognitive Behavioral Therapy (CBT) provided to incoming migrants by older migrants on the mental health and the economic lives of the former.
 We evaluate the effect in several ways:

+Though preliminary, this evidence suggests that the intervention may be effective in generating the double bottom line of enhanced migrant wellbeing and lower firm costs.
 Using the inferences from the pilot, for the next phase we intend to train the more experienced migrants in CBT and then see the impact of peer to peer treatment for mental health on the migration decisions of the new migrants.
 This will be a heavier treatment, beyond the introduction of an additional connection, as done for the pilot.

 Image credits: Nayantara Parikh